An online conference presenting the latest in Microsoft Visual FoxPro development techniques

 Tuvia's Fox experience dates back to the days of FoxBase and CompuServe.
 He has written for FoxTalk and has been a presenter numerous times at regional users' groups.
 Tuvia has always enjoyed expanding the capabilities of FoxPro, whether it was graphic printer drivers in the days of DOS or Web enabling the latest VFP 9 features.

 Tuvia and his family are long time Chicago residents.
-He attended Northwestern University, and is an ordained Rabbi.
-His years at Northwestern, with its reputation for the performing arts, must have left a mark—not only is he known for his popular presentations on software development, but he frequently is a guest speaker on Jewish philosophy and teachings.
+He attended Northwestern University and Hebrew Theological College, and is an ordained Rabbi.
+Not only is he known for his popular presentations on software development, but he frequently is a guest speaker on Jewish philosophy and teachings.

-Christof Wollenhaupt is a co-owner of foxpert GmbH. foxpert is one of Germany's leading FoxPro companies with offices in several states.
-We offer FoxPro and .NET development and consulting services as well as a number of vertical market applications in the healthcare business.
+Christof Wollenhaupt is an owner of foxpert GmbH. foxpert is one of Germany's leading FoxPro companies.
+We offer FoxPro, .NET, and web development and consulting services.
 More information at http://www.foxpert.com.

 Christof founded foxpert in 1996.
 He's been a regular speaker at international conferences and user groups since 1997, an international author for half a dozen magazines, and was a contributing editor to FoxPro Advisor for a decade and a Microsoft MVP for 13 years.